benwismans/Ansible-Basic-Workshop-ENG/labs/02_NL_playbook_user.md

-# Lab 2: Playbook - User configureren
+# Lab 2: Playbook - User configuration
-Een playbook is een beschrijving hoe een systeem ingericht zou moeten zijn.
-Dit playbook bestaat uit een lijst met stappen.
-Elke stap controleert de huidige toestand en past deze, indien nodig, aan.
-Komt het systeem al overeen met de beschrijving van de stap, dan doet Ansible niets.
+A playbook is a description of how a system should be configured.
+This playbook contains a list of steps.
+Every step checks the current condition and adjusts it, if necessary.
+If the system already matches the description of the step, Ansible does nothing.

-**Tip:** Probeer het playbook zo in te richten dat er geen changes meer worden gemaakt, wanneer het playbook voor de 2e maal uitgevoerd wordt.
-Daarnaast is het gebruikelijk om een playbook zodanig te maken dat deze meerdere malen uitgevoerd kan worden, zonder dat dit problemen geeft.
+**Tip:** Try to create your playbook so no changes are made anymore, when the playbook is run for the 2nd time.
+It's usual to run a playbook multiple times without giving any issues.

-In dit lab maken we een playbook voor het installeren van de public key voor SSH.
-Na het installeren van deze public key kun je met de private key (dus zonder wachtwoord) inloggen op de Client.
+In this lab we create a playbook for installing the public key for SSH.
+After the installation of the public key, you can logon with your private key (without password) on the client system.

-**Tip:** In een productie omgeving levert het een beveiligings risico op, wanneer er geen Passphrase is geconfigueerd op de Private key.
-Het is daarom niet aan te raden om Private keys zonder een Passprhase te gebruiken in een productie omgeving.
-Om dit lab minder complex te maken, is de Passphrase voor de Private key leeg gelaten.
+**Tip:** In a production environment logging in with a private key without passphrase would mean a security risk.
+It's not advisable to use this setup in a production environment.
+But to make this lab less complex, we decided to do it anyway.
+In a production ansible environment, you can encrypt your passwords and passphrases with ansible vault or ansible tower (which is also one big vault).

-## Task 2.1: Playbook aanmaken
+## Task 2.1: Playbook creation
-In het playbook gaan we de module ``authorized_key`` gebruiken om de SSH public key op de Client te installeren.
-In de verborgen directory .ssh is de public en de private key voor geïnstalleerd.
+In the playbook we will use the module ``authorized_key`` to install the SSH public key on the Client.
+The .ssh directory contains the private and public key created in Lab 0.

-* Controleer of de SSH keys zijn geïnstalleerd (zie stap 0, voorbereidingen):
+* Check if the SSH keys are installed (see lab 0, preparations):

   ``$ ls ~/.ssh/``